dimitrijd-iron/habitrocket/README.md

 ## Backlog

-- Add SMS and WhatsApp notification with Twillio
+- Add SMS and WhatsApp notification with Twillio.
 - Allow for selected day of the week habit frequency.
 - Allow for intra-day habit frequency.
 - Add report for the accountability partner.